(Redirected from Roman Mejias)

 - Height 6' 0", Weight 175 lb.

 Outfielder Roman Mejias was signed by Hall of Fame first baseman George Sisler for the Pittsburgh Pirates out of the sugarcane fields of Cuba in 1953.
-The Pirates shipped the 22-year-old to the Batavia Clippers of the Pony League, where he hit .322 with 8 homers in 117 games.
-The young man looked to be a very promising prospect when he hit .354 for the Waco Pirates of the Big State League in 1954, where the outfielder's 55-game hitting streak in which he hit .435 (97 for 223) remains the third longest in minor league history (as of 2016).
+The Pirates shipped him to the Batavia Clippers of the Pony League, where he hit .322 with 8 homers in 117 games.
+The young man looked to be a very promising prospect when he hit .354 for the Waco Pirates of the Big State League in 1954, where the outfielder's 55-game hitting streak in which he hit .435 (97 for 223) remains the third longest in minor league history (as of 2023).

 Roman made the long jump from class B to the majors with the Pirates in 1955 but hit only .216.
 He spent 1956 and part of 1957 back in the minors before establishing himself as the Pirates' fourth outfielder.
 He demonstrated his power potential on May 4, 1958 by hitting 3 home runs in a game.
 But with Bob Skinner, Bill Virdon and Roberto Clemente ahead of him, playing time was limited.
 However, Clemente missed 50 games in 1959 with an elbow injury, which led to extensive playing time for Mejias.
 In 276 at-bats, Mejias hit 7 home runs and drove in 28 but batted just .236.
 He was the starting right fielder on May 26th when Harvey Haddix pitched a perfect game into the 13th inning before giving up a hit, and Mejias made a shoestring catch during the game to preserve the perfect game at that time.